 Slideshow image

-Do you know where Thomas is buried?
+Do you know where the apostle Thomas is buried?

-Thomas’ body is buried in Chennai (formerly Madras), India.
+Thomas’ body is buried in Chennai (formerly Madras), in south-eastern India.
 Tradition indicates he arrived in southern India a mere 20 years after the resurrection of Jesus, and he was killed near Chennai in 72 A.D.[1]
 He died a martyr, not a doubter!

 The paths of the disciples moved out from Jerusalem, like spokes in a wheel, taking the Gospel of Jesus Christ far and wide within a short time.